Inorganic Photochemistry

 Conclusion

-Inorganic photochemistry is a rapidly growing field with a wide range of applications.
-The fundamental principles of inorganic photochemistry are well-established, and the development of new experimental techniques is leading to new insights into the photochemical reactions of inorganic compounds.
+Inorganic photochemistry is a rapidly expanding field with wide-ranging applications.
+Its fundamental principles are well-established, and new experimental techniques continue to provide insights into the photochemical reactions of inorganic compounds.